Table of Contents

 The second millet which comes after Ragi is the Little Millet and it is locally called ‘Suan’.
 It is wonderful millet that is suitable for all age groups.
 Little Millet has an important role in providing nutritional components such as phenols, tannins, and phytates with other nutrients.

 The third one is the Foxtail Millet; it is locally called Kangu.
-Foxtail Millet provides a host of nutrients and possesses many health benefits, has a sweet nutty flavor, and is considered to be the most digestible and non-allergic grains available.
+Foxtail Millet provides a host of nutrients and possesses many health benefits, has a sweet nutty flavor, and is considered to be the most digestible and non-allergic grain available.
 The delicious Kangu Kheer is prepared out of this millet.

 The presence of husk in Little Millet, Foxtail Millet, and Barnyard Millet makes it difficult to process.
 The women of Bhanjapadar Village said it takes about 1 hour to process 1 kg of Little Millet.
-When any Guest comes to our home or at the time of festival we process the little millet for consumption.
+When any Guest comes to our home or at the time of the festival we process the little millet for consumption.
 Introducing millet processing machines will make their work easier and reduce drudgery.

 There are few farmers in Narayanpatna and Bandhugaon Block of Koraput who cultivate Jowar and Bajra.
 In the coming days, Sorghum is the crop that will address the fuel deficiency as it has the capacity to produce Biodiesel.